akshatkhatri/video_generation_tool/README.md

 3. Converts the script to audio using Azure TTS.
 4. Generates a short video with dynamic overlays.

-All of this happens in a single click — and runs locally on your system.
+All of this happens in a single click — and runs on an Microsoft Azure Virtual Machine server or your own Local Machine.

 ---